Aeroluna/LunaCoopMod/README.md

 This was applied weirdly where some heroes go it and others didn't.
 Heroes are OP anyways so who cares if they don't get slow immunity!

+- Readjusted scale and radius of commander Heroes.
+  - Hero scale and radius should be smaller across the board.

+It looked kinda freakish that P3 Kerrigan was as thick and tall as a Thor and that Tychus made Marines look like ants, despite technically being in a Marine suit.
+Heroes still lord over normal units, but less egregiously so.

 - Fixed an issue where only certain temporary units would be affected by commander buffs (i.e. Vorazun's Strike from the Shadows, Artanis's Guardian Shell, e.t.c.).
   - Affected units:
     - Spider Mine (Raynor/Nova)